Scattering Problem in Bose-Einstein Condensates with Magnetic Domain Wall: Scattering problem

 For $E < \hbar\Omega_0$, only the phonon branch propagates; the particle branch is evanescent.
-Using the same boundary conditions \eqref{condi1} [here $A_5 = 0$ and $A'_6 = 0$ because the wave function must be finite at infinity] and \eqref{condi2}, we solve Eq.\,\eqref{cdequ} to obtain the phonon reflection coefficient $A_2$ and transmission coefficient $A'_1$.
+Using the same boundary conditions \eqref{condi1} [here $A_5 = 0$ and $A'_6 = 0$ because the wave function must be finite at infinity] and \eqref{condi2}, we solve Eq.\,\eqref{cdequ} to obtain the phonon reflected probability amplitude $A_2$ and transmitted probability amplitude $A'_1$.
 With these coefficients, the scattering matrix also can be constructed.